 Simplifying Carbon Accounting with Technology

 As the need for climate action grows, so too does the expectation for companies to measure, manage, and reduce their GHG emissions effectively.
 Investors and reporting companies can and should leverage appropriate technology tools to improve efficiencies and collect high quality data.
 Novata provides an intuitive, easy-to-use solution to help companies establish baseline emissions estimates or dive deeper into their carbon inventory.
 Ready to get started?
-Take our quiz to discover which carbon management solution is right for you.
+Learn more about how Novata can help.